Primus66/primus66/README.md

 - 👯 I’m looking to collaborate on **Deep Learning the Chemistry of Materials From Only Elemental Composition for Enhancing Materials Property Prediction**

-- 🤝 I’m looking for help with **Deep Learning the Chemistry of Materials From Only Elemental Composition for Enhancing Materials Property Prediction**

 - 👨‍💻 All of my projects are available at [https://github.com/Primus66](https://github.com/Primus66)

 - 💬 Ask me about **NLP, ML, Deep Learning.**

 - 📫 How to reach me **adetayoadegoroye@gmail.com**

-- 📄 Know about my experiences **(I'm a self-taught Machine Learning Engineer, undergraduate in Material Science and Engineering, passionate about Robotics & Artificial Intelligence and also Data and Data Science.)**
+- 📄 Know about my experiences **(I'm a self-taught Machine Learning Engineer, undergraduate in Material Science and Engineering, passionate about Robotics & Artificial Intelligence)**

 - ⚡ Fun fact **Pigeons can tell the difference between a painting by Monet and Picasso.**